Curtis Hougland "SOCIAL innovation for social good"

 THE SOCIAL GOOD

 Curtis is founder & CEO of The Social Good.
 His mission is to help repair the most pressing societal issues through social innovation.
-The Social Good works on behalf of companies, NGOs and governments by applying advanced technology, data and mobile/social marketing to issues of public good – issues such as hate-speech, disaster response, gun safety, equal rights and substance abuse – on behalf of partners such as Facebook, Bloomberg, UNICEF, Child Mind and Google.
+The Social Good works on behalf of companies, NGOs and governments by applying machine learning, artificial intelligence, and mobile/social marketing to issues of public good – issues such as hate-speech, disaster response, gun safety, equal rights and substance abuse – on behalf of partners such as Facebook, Bloomberg, UNICEF, Child Mind and Google.

 In today's era of activism, organizations that don’t stand for something, that don't innovate in new mediums, are becoming less relevant, impactful and profitable.
 So, rather than one-off campaigns, The Social Good creates sustainable, replicable, and above all measurable social impact models.
 Built upon our proprietary evaluation framework for social impact.
 By distributing these models across ecosystems of partners, we achieve unprecedented scale online, often in concert with traditional partners.